fatfish-lab/aquarium-documentation/src/web/applications/workspaces.md

 - **Creatable items**: you can restrict the type of items available in the `Create` button.
 - **Edge type**: by default Aquarium display items using `Child` edge.
 In very specific cases you might want to display items using another edge type.
 This option is here for this purpose.
 - **Direction**: Aquarium is a nodal solution using a graph to structure your data.
 The graph that we use have a direction.
 By default, when you browse folders, you go from the parent to the children: you are going down.
 But in some cases you might want to go up.
 This option is here for this purpose.
 You can also use the `both` direction to go up and down at the same time.

+## Sets

+This tab is here to edit the sets of the workspace.

+A [SET is used in meshQL](../../api/meshql.md#set) to store a query result and reuse it in other queries.
+Most of the time it's a feature used by technical users to optimize workspace loading time.

+A set can be used in a column, filter, group, ...

+You can define multiple sets in a workspace.
+Each set has a name and a query.
+The query is a meshQL query that will be executed when the workspace is loaded.
+The name is important since it's how you can reference the set in other queries.